jamiephan/HeroesOfTheStorm_TryMode2.0/USAGE.md

     	Required:	true
     	Type:		string
     	Usage:		Define the unit to be spawned.
 You can get the id from <CUnit id="xxx"> in the game XML files.
+    [Amount]
+    	Required:	false
+    	Type:		string
+    	Usage:		Define the amount of unit(s) to be spawned
+    	Default:	1
     [PlayerId]
     	Required:	false
     	Type:		string
     	Usage:		Define which player to own the unit that spawned.
     	Default:	The player id of whoever used this command.
-    [Amount]
+    [Scale]
     	Required:	false
-    	Type:		string
+    	Type:		float
-    	Usage:		Define the amount of unit(s) to be spawned
+    	Usage:		Define scale of the unit(s) to be spawned. default size is 1.0
     	Default:	1
 <a name="cmd-summon-examples" />

 #### Examples:
     > summon TownTownHallL2
     	(Summon a tower structure to the player who used the command)
-    > summon HeroRaynor 1 5
+    > summon HeroRaynor 3
-    	(Summon 5 Raynor Hero units for player 1)
+    	(Summon 3 Raynor Hero units for the player who used the command)
+    > summon HeroMalGanis 2 4
+    	(Summon 2 Mal'Ganis Hero units for player 4)
-    > sum JungleGraveGolemDefender 6
+    > sum JungleGraveGolemDefender 2 1 0.5
-    	(Summon A boss golem for player 6)
+    	(Summon 2 boss golems for player 1 with the unit scale to 0.5 (half the size))
+    > sum CatapultMinion 10 5 2
+    	(Summon 10 Catapult Minions for player 5 with the unit scale to 2 (double the size))
 <a name="cmd-togglenoweaponcd" />

 ## (`togglenoweaponcd` | `tnwcd`)